Common Names

 Despite its popularity, evidence is lacking to support the use of glutamine supplements for increasing muscle mass and strength (42).

-In post-surgical or critically ill patients, glutamine may improve nitrogen balance, preserve intestinal integrity, maintain intracellular glutamine levels, and reduce hospital stay (3) (4) (12) (13) (40), but data on whether it can prevent infections are mixed (5) (40) and it did not reduce the time to discharge alive from hospital in patients with severe burns (52).
+In post-surgical or critically ill patients, glutamine may improve nitrogen balance, preserve intestinal integrity, maintain intracellular glutamine levels, and reduce hospital stay (3) (4) (12) (13) (40), but data on whether it can prevent infections (5) (40) or improve clinical outcomes (57) are mixed and it did not reduce the time to discharge alive from hospital in patients with severe burns (52).
 In patients with irritable bowel syndrome, supplementation reduced related symptoms (36).
 Among patients with sickle cell anemia, treatment with glutamine resulted in significantly fewer pain crises (35).

-In oncology settings, studies suggest glutamine or its derivatives are useful against peripheral neuropathy (14) (15), mucositis (16) (17) (18) (19) (46), fluorouracil-induced GI toxicity (20) and FOLFOX-induced diarrhea (48).
+In oncology settings, studies suggest glutamine or its derivatives are useful against peripheral neuropathy (14) (15), mucositis (16) (17) (18) (19) (46) (58), fluorouracil-induced GI toxicity (20) and FOLFOX-induced diarrhea (48).
 Intravenous glutamine also reduced chemotherapy-induced nausea, vomiting, and diarrhea in patients with gastric or colorectal cancer (21), and enteral nutrition that includes arginine, glutamine, and omega-3 fatty acids may improve short-term survival in stage IV gastric cancer patients (22).
 Preliminary data on a supplement containing HMB, L-arginine and glutamine suggest it may help prevent sorafenib-associated hand-foot skin reactions in patients with advanced hepatocellular carcinoma (39).
-In addition, perioperative diet containing arginine, glutamine, and fish oil led to reductions in mucocutaneous fistula and length of hospital stay in clean-contaminated head and neck cancer surgery patients (49).
+In addition, perioperative diet containing arginine, glutamine, and fish oil led to reductions in mucocutaneous fistula and length of hospital stay in clean-contaminated head and neck cancer surgery patients (49), and in infectious complications in those with gastrointestinal cancers (59).
 Glutamine alone also reduced length of hospital stay in patients with colorectal cancer (53).
-But findings from cachexia trials are mixed (11) (50).
+But findings from cachexia trials are mixed (11) (50) (58).

 Other studies suggest glutamine may reduce radiation morbidity in breast cancer patients (23) and treatment-induced mucositis and dysphagia in patients with oropharynx and larynx carcinoma (37), and delay esophagitis onset in non-small cell lung cancer patients (38).
-However, meta-analyses report lack of strong evidence with glutamine for oral mucositis (43), for radiation dermatitis (54) or for radiation-associated gastrointestinal toxicity (47), a systematic review cited the need for well-designed trials (44), and conflicting data indicate no impact on postsurgical complications or infections in cancer patients (25) (55), nor on acute radiation-induced esophagitis in patients with advanced thoracic malignancies (51).
+Data on benefits against radiation dermatitis are conflicting (54) (60) and others report lack of strong evidence for oral mucositis (43) or for radiation-associated gastrointestinal toxicity (47), a systematic review cited the need for well-designed trials (44), and conflicting data indicate no impact on postsurgical complications or infections in cancer patients (25) (55), nor on acute radiation-induced esophagitis in patients with advanced thoracic malignancies (51).
 Furthermore, findings also suggest a role for glutamine in tumor cell growth and maintenance (26) (27).
 More research is needed to resolve these ambiguities.
+The meta-analysis indicate that glutamine might lead to a lower incidence of radiodermatitis, and that a glutamine dose of 20-30 g/day might decrease the incidence of moderate to severe dermatitis.

 In pediatric patients with acute lymphoblastic leukemia, glutamine may have benefits against oral mucositis and chemo-induced peripheral neuropathy (56).